Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 For fixation rate, the dependent variable was binary (word fixated or skipped).
-We found that fitting logistic mixed models with lme4 gave unstable results, so we fitted Bayesian logistic mixed effects models with participants and items as random effects and all appropriate random slopes using Stan.
+We found that fitting logistic mixed models with \texttt{lme4} gave unstable results, so we fitted Bayesian logistic mixed effects models with participants and items as random effects and all appropriate random slopes using \texttt{brms}.
 The fitted model for fixation rate is also shown in Table~\ref{tab:reading-times-lme:exp1}.
+See SI Appendix, Section~2 for details.

 For first fixation, first pass, and total time, only fixated words were included in the analysis.
 All predictors were centered.
 Continuous predictors were scaled to unit standard deviation, and categorical predictors had a difference of one between their two levels.
-The coefficient of predictor in these models can therefore be interpreted as the change in milliseconds per standard deviation of the predictor (continuous), or the change (in milliseconds) induced by going from one level to the other (categorical predictors).
+The coefficient of a predictor in these models can therefore be interpreted as the change in milliseconds per standard deviation of the predictor (continuous), or the change (in milliseconds) induced by going from one level to the other (categorical predictors). \changedSecond{In order to select which binary interactions to include in the models,} we conducted forward model selection with a $\chi^2$ test as described in Section~\ref{sec:study1:results:rt}.
+We removed the first token of each text from analysis.